rabdumalikov/eswitch_v5/doc/index.md

 <tr>
 <td colspan="2">
 <div align="left">
-<b>Match and withdraw value from `std::any` and `std::variant`</b> - in terms of this  library the usage for matching type in either of those objects is unified, whereas in raw C++ usage is different.
+<b>Match and withdraw value from `std::any` and `std::variant`</b> - in terms of this  library the usage for matching type in either of<br> those objects is unified, whereas in raw C++ usage is different.
 </div>
 <tr>
 <td rowspan="2" >